IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 We now have a working Django project with a single app, and we are ready to convert it into an OMS module.

-You can now deactivate your virtualenv:
+You can now stop the Django server with ``Ctrl-c`` and deactivate your virtual environment:

 .. code:: bash